Conference

 Event Summary

 People in pre-modern cultures wore many objects on their bodies as amulets, such as roots, seashells, or carved images.
 But at different points in time all of the cultures of the ancient Mediterranean began to inscribe prayers and charms on linen, papyrus, gold foil, or gemstones, and to use them as amulets.
-At this conference, a group of international scholars will ask and try to answer numerous questions about what happens at this point of transition and why.
+At this conference, a group of international scholars asked and tried to answer numerous questions about what happens at this point of transition and why.
 Does the more permanent nature of a text imply its continual presence, ever repeating?
 Were textual amulets created and used by literate elites alone?
 What is the relationship between text and image on amulets?
 If gods previously listened to prayers, when did they learn to read?
-This conference stems from a larger project to publish a representative collection of textual amulets from across the Mediterranean and throughout antiquity, facilitating the study of the various traditions, their connections, and transformations.
+This conference stemmed from a larger project to publish a representative collection of textual amulets from across the Mediterranean and throughout antiquity, facilitating the study of the various traditions, their connections, and transformations.

 DOWNLOAD THE SCHEDULE